Taylor Swift Booed At Her Weekend Gig As Martha Vineyard Bridesmaid

 Taylor Swift, who has been under a veil of secrecy these days, didn’t get the warmest welcome from her fans who waited out in the rain for hours after getting wind of her weekend appearance.
-Taylor wasn’t on the stage and she wasn’t even the main attraction on Saturday when she showed up to play second fiddle to her childhood best friend as a bridesmaid in her wedding.
+Taylor wasn’t on the stage, and she wasn’t even the main attraction on Saturday when she showed up to play second fiddle to her childhood best friend as a bridesmaid in her wedding.

-All eyes were on the bride and not Taylor Swift and in case that thought slipped anyone’s mind, Swift was shielded from her adoring fans the minute she stepped out of the church.
+All eyes were on the bride and not Taylor Swift, and in case that thought slipped anyone’s mind, Swift was shielded from her adoring fans the minute she stepped out of the church.
 It seems Taylor’s close friend, the one she wrote about in her song “Fifteen,” had the popular celeb out to Martha’s Vineyard to carry her veil for her as a bridesmaid in her wedding.

 The booing of Swift brings up a debate, according to Bustle.
-They suggest that “no matter what your feelings about Swift may be, this is an example of the expectations fans place on celebrities going too far.”
-The debate about when it’s OK to approach celebrities for photos or autographs is a complicated one.
-Although Swift does have a right to privacy, those across the social media sites didn’t see how it would hurt if she just gave a quick wave to her fans, the ones who put her on top listening to her music.
+They suggest that “no matter what your feelings about Swift may be, this is an example of the expectations fans place on celebrities going too far.
+The debate about when it’s OK to approach celebrities for photos or autographs is a complicated one.”

+Although Swift does have a right to privacy, those across social media didn’t see how it would hurt if she just gave a quick wave to her fans; after all, it is her fans who put her on top by listening to her music.

 Taylor Swift comes out of hiding for a friend's wedding on Martha's Vineyard https://t.co/Vfu3foKqX3 pic.twitter.com/uE6UfSV0DX